-Stephen Josey’s practice focuses on civil litigation, tax controversies, internal investigations, and white collar criminal defense.
+Stephen Josey’s practice focuses on civil litigation, tax controversies, internal investigations, and white-collar criminal defense.
 He has particular experience litigating tax controversies in federal district and bankruptcy courts, and customs matters before the U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit.

 Before joining Kostelanetz & Fink in 2018, Mr. Josey was a Trial Attorney with the Civil Division of the U.S. Department of Justice in the International Trade Field Office of the Commercial Litigation Branch.
 At the Civil Division, Mr. Josey handled disputes concerning the classification of merchandise under the Harmonized Tariff Schedule and valuations of imported products.
-He also litigated challenges to the liquidation of antidumping duties and cases involving free trade eligibility.

 Mr. Josey received the Tax Division’s Outstanding Attorney Award in 2016.